apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 several products defining their dependencies in a minimalistic way, relying only on the components implementation that are needed.

-Here is the list of products we rely on:
+Here is the list of products we provide:

  - memory-guice: A memory based James server, mainly for testing purposes
  - Distributed James: A scalable James server, storing data in various data stores.
 Cassandra is used for metadata,